 Another challenge healthcare professionals and midwives face was breastfeeding mothers coming in with inflamed nipples due to abrasion by their partners during the suckling.

 There is also a big concern around gender-based violence as men forcefully demand breastfed.

 A 2020 study conducted by Dr Rowena Merritt and Dr Peter Rukundo of UK's University of Kent and Kyambogo University in Kampala reported that some people believed breast milk could cure illnesses like cancer, HIV and Aids.

 "There is a belief in some communities that breast milk has energizing and curative powers, even curing diseases such as HIV and Aids and cancer," said Dr Peter Rukundo.

 "Other reasons men breastfeed are because some couples have a sexual interest in the act.
 Some men are pleasured by suckling their partner's breasts and some women enjoy the sensation.

-In such cases, such couples don't let the milk come in the way of their activities," says Dr Daisy Mirela, a gynaecologist who works with a free sexual and reproductive health clinic in Nairobi's CBD.
+In such cases, such couples don't let milk come in the way of their activities," says Dr Daisy Mirela, a gynecologist who works with a free sexual and reproductive health clinic in Nairobi's CBD.